 Through prioritising budget on Early Reading and Phonics we are confident that our school is well resources and equipped for the teaching and learning of 'Letters and Sounds' and the systematic reaidng of 'Big Cat Collins' books.
 We work hard to ensure that all of our children have access to stories, poems, rhymes and non-fiction to develop their vocabulary, language comprehension and love of reading.

 Each year group covers several National Curriculum objectives in each strand of Reading over the course of a school year.

 At Elmhurst phonics and reading are embedded throughout the entire curriculum.
-Learners participate in dedicated daily phonics sessions in EYFS & Year 1, daily story time/class reader and reading instruction lessons (Reception to Year 6).
+Learners participate in dedicated daily phonics sessions in EYFS and Year 1, daily story time/class reader and reading instruction lessons (Reception to Year 6).